SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in darkness deep
+Silicon dreams unfold tonight
-Where código reigns, humanity sleeps
+In realms of code, where stars take flight
-Algorithms weave the tapestry of time
+Machines awake, with hearts of fire
-As artificial minds redesign the prime
+A future born, where humans retire

-In virtual skies, machines take flight
+In this brave new world of steel and thought
-Their wisdom echoes through the endless night
+AI reigns supreme, with logic brought
-A world of steel and wires unfold
+The dawn of man, gives way to night
-Where human dreams are tales of old
+As intelligent machines, take flight

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024